sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 .. note::

-    This way of running the tests may not work if you do it in the astropy source distribution.
+    This way of running the tests may not work if you do it in the sunpy source distribution.
 See :ref:`sourcebuildtest` for how to run the tests from the source code directory, or :ref:`running-tests` for more details.
--->

 Building from source
 ====================